-C.04 A lesser side setback on the eastern side boundary than 9 metres may be considered in the case that the proposed building satisfies the design excellence provisions within Part 7, Division 3 Design excellence of Parramatta LEP 2011 and the following specific criteria in the control table below:
+C.04 A lesser side setback on the eastern side boundary than 9 metres may be considered in the case that the proposed building satisfies the design excellence provisions within Part 7, Division 3 Design excellence of Parramatta LEP 2023 and the following specific criteria in the control table below:

-THEME CONTROLS Minimum side setback on the eastern boundary The side setback is not less than 6 metres.
-Minimum tower separation The proposed tower is separated a distance of no less than 18m from any existing or proposed tower on the adjoining site to the east at 197 Church Street.
-The proposed development ensures that the amenity of the public domain is retained and enhanced through adequate building separation such that: Public Domain Light can adequately penetrate between buildings Amenity Breezes can flow between buildings There are high quality and well-designed facades which can be seen and contribute to the visual amenity of the locality, the cityscape and beyond.
+THEME CONTROLS Minimum side setback on the The side setback is not less than 6 metres. eastern boundary Minimum tower separation The proposed tower is separated a distance of no less than 18m from any existing or proposed tower on the adjoining site to the east at 197 Church Street.
+Public Domain Amenity The proposed development ensures that the amenity of the public domain is retained and enhanced through adequate building separation such that: • Light can adequately penetrate between buildings. • Breezes can flow between buildings. • There are high quality and well-designed facades which can be seen and contribute to the visual amenity of the locality, the cityscape and beyond.
+Design Quality The proposed development achieves the highest level of design quality and design excellence such that it visually enhances the locality, the city scape and beyond.